moneroguides/1x02-setting-up-your-own-node/script.md

 3. Allow all outgoing connections:
    `sudo ufw default allow outgoing`

-This isn't ideal right now as you won't be able to use your browser or download system updates.
-For this reason you're going to want to allow ports 443 (tcp-https) and 80 (tcp-http).
-To do this you need to run the command:
+The current state of our firewall isn't ideal right now as we won't be able to use our browsers or download system updates.
+For this reason we're going to want to allow ports 443 (tcp-https) and 80 (tcp-http).
+To do this we're going to run the following commands:

 `sudo ufw allow 80/tcp` & `sudo ufw allow 443/tcp`